department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/conversation-guide.md

 	- How did you sign up for it?
 - If you wanted to attend a VA sponsored event, how would you find it?
 - If you saw a list of events, how would you try to find the one you're looking for?
-  - RECORD: how they want to search/filter
+  - *RECORD: how they want to search/filter*

-### If using a screen reader
-- What assistive technology are you using today?
-- How would you rate your level of experience with using a screen reader--beginner, intermediate, advanced, or expert?
-- How long have you been using a screen reader?
-- Are you wearing headphones today?
-  - *(if on desktop)* Could you please share your audio with me on Zoom?
-  - *(if on mobile)* Would it be possible for you to take them off and use your computer or mobile audio?
-  - I'm asking so I will be able to hear your screen reader during the session.

-### For all participants
-- What device are you using today? *(Phone / Tablet / Computer)*

 ## Screen sharing
+I'm going to share with you a demo tool that may not function the way you expect.
+Some parts of the screen will work, and some will not.

+Before you click/tap anywhere on the screen, I would like you to tell me what you want to do, and I may ask you questions about that, before telling you to go ahead and try it.

+While you're looking at this demo tool, I would like you to *talk aloud* as much as possible so that you share what you're thinking, what you're doing, what you like, what you dislike, and what you're unsure about.

-I would like you to share your screen with me so I can watch you use a specific website.
-I'll need to see your desktop.
-You should first close any other applications that you don't want me to see.
+I would like you to share your screen with me so I can watch you use the demo tool in your web browser.
 *(refer to Screen sharing instructions above, if needed)*

+I'll have you start from a website that I'm going to (spell/put into the Zoom chat/email/text) for you to click on (URL TBD). *(If asked, reassure that this is a legitimate link to what I want you to test.)*

+Do you see the link?

 ## Veteran Tasks
-I would like you to look at a website that I will share with you.
-While you're looking at it, I would like you to **talk aloud** as much as possible so that you share what you're thinking, what you're doing, what you like, what you dislike, and what you're unsure about.
-Before you click/tap anywhere on the screen, I would like you to *tell me what you want to do*, and I may ask you questions about that, before telling you to go ahead and try it.

 Imagine that...
-I'll have you start from a website that I'm going to *(spell/put into the Zoom chat/email/text)* for you to click on (https://staging.va.gov/XXX/).

 ### Task 1: [ ] - 5 minutes
 Instructions